davidstutz/bootstrap-multiselect/README.md

 **buttonText**

 Defining the text of the button.
 Must be a function returning a string.
-All currently selected options are passed as parameter.
+All currently selected options and the select are passed as parameter.

 	$(document).ready(function() {
 		$('.multiselect').multiselect({
-			buttonText: function(options) {
+			buttonText: function(options, select) {
 				if (options.length == 0) {
 					return 'None selected <b class="caret"></b>';
 				}